Spread Betting Versus CFDs

 Q. Given all the tax advantages of spread betting, could you explain why institutions/hedge funds don't choose spread betting over cfds...I understand neither tool actually gives physical ownership of the underlying.

-A: A Spread Betting is only tax free if trading is not your main source of income.
+A: Spread Betting is only tax free if trading is not your main source of income.
 As (one would hope!) trading is a hedge/institutional fund's main activity it does not qualify as tax free.
 For this reason corporate accounts cannot claim spread betting revenue as tax free.

 Also, for this reason it is inadvisable when opening a spread betting account to call yourself a trader or day trader as the IR may, if they requested the record from your spread betting firm, say that any income was taxable as you have actually designated yourself as a professional.